 A website’s DA is measured on a scale from 0 to 100 and increases based on its:

-- The number of other websites linking to it
+- Backlinks (the number of other websites linking to it)

 All of which means that you should focus, first and foremost, on creating a community and sense of brand around your content.
 The more people that share your content, the more authority your website will gain.

 Overall, if you focus on creating great content that actually serves your readers, visitors will come.
-Google just wants to give people a good user experience, so focus on the 3 points above, produce great content consistently, and over time, you’ll see organic growth.
+Google just wants to give people a good user experience, so focus on producing quality content consistently and optimizing it, and over time, you’ll see organic growth.